hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Benny Lautrup, 2011:  *Physics of Continuous Matter: Exotic and Everyday Phenomena in the Macroscopic World*, 2d edition.
 CRC Press.
 Original edition, 2005.
     - This massive text by a Danish theoretical physicist is the most comprehensive contemporary introductory book on continuum mechanics by a physicist.
 It is aimed at third-year undergraduates or higher.
 "Answers" to odd-numbered problems are found in the back, but some are actually just hints while others outline the solution.
 A [supporting webpage](https://www.lautrup.nbi.dk/continuousmatter2/index.html) provides addenda, errata, and other apparatus.

+- Zdeněk Martinec, 2019:  *Principles of Continuum Mechanics:  A Basic Course for Physicists*.
+Necas Center Series.
+Springer.
+    - This text by a Czech geophysicist is based on the author's lectures for a 2-semester undergraduate course on the subject for physics students.
+No exercises are included.
+The text received a fairly critical [review](https://doi.org/10.1063/PT.3.4456) from Rebecca Brannon in *Physics Today*.
+      - R. M. Brannon, *Physics Today*, 73 (4):  49-50.

 - Steven R. Pride, 2025:  *An Introduction to Continuum Physics*.
 Cambridge University Press.
     - A new book by a geophysicist, which covers continuum mechanics, electromagnetism, and Newtonian gravity.
 Appears to take a coarse-graining approach to develop continuum physics from its underlying discrete nature.
 I look forward to examining a copy when it becomes available.